naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

   - when running inside Kilo, the workflow MUST verify that Orchestrator Mode is active **before** starting implementation when this flag is set.
+  - if the environment does **not explicitly report** that Orchestrator Mode is active (for example, no `env.orchestrator_active = true` or equivalent signal is present), this workflow MUST treat Orchestrator as **not active** and apply the rules below.
   - if Orchestrator Mode is not active or cannot be enabled by the IDE:
     - in `strict` safety mode: the workflow MUST stop early with a clear error message explaining that Orchestrator is required but